 - Limited Liability Co.

 - Ltd. Co.

 Wyoming allows you to reserve a business name for 120 days while the formation process continues.
 This is done through the Wyoming Business Center.
-Reserving a name is not a guarantee that your name will be approved, but it keeps anyone else from using it for that time.
+Reserving your Wyoming LLC name is not a guarantee that your name will be approved, but it keeps anyone else from using it for that time.
 There is a $60 filing fee for this.

-The State of Wyoming requires an LLC to have a Commercial Registered Agent for service of process before formally filing with the state.
+The State of Wyoming requires an LLC to have a commercial registered agent for service of process before formally filing with the state.
 A registered agent is designated to receive process (legal documents) on behalf of the LLC.
-A Wyoming registered agent can be an individual or a company (domestic or foreign), but it must have a physical Wyoming street address.
+A Wyoming registered agent can be an individual or a company (domestic or foreign), but state law requires your registered agent to have a physical Wyoming street address.
+A P.O.
+Box is not acceptable.
 A forming LLC will often choose a professional registered agent service or may choose the company lawyer.

 - Percentage of members' ownership

 - Powers and duties of members and managers

 - Distribution of profits and losses

 - Holding meetings